Alessandro Alibrandi: Early life and family

 Alessandro Alibrandi's father, Antonio Alibrandi, came from a wealthy family of Civitavecchia landowners.
 In his days as a law student in the Facoltà di Giurisprudenza (jurisprudence faculty), Antonio Alibrandi was a far-right activist.
-He entered the judiciary in December 1953 and rose to serve as investigating magistrate in the Rome justice system for a period of fifteen years.
+He entered the judiciary in December 1953 and rose to serve as investigating magistrate in Rome for fifteen years.
 Antonio and his wife had three children: Alessandro, born on 12 June 1960, Cristina, and Lorenzo.